Or, “How I made an orchestral sample library in my free time for under $10,000”

 Large Diaphragm Condensers (LDCs)

 When one thinks of studio microphones, the LDC often comes to mind.
-With large capsules of around 1″ diameter, these microphones are known for their balanced sound and usually quite low noise.
+With large capsules of around 1″ diameter, these microphones are known for their balanced sound and usually quite low noise, meaning the microphone does not add much noise of its own on top of the noise it picks up from the environment.
 This makes low-noise LDC’s a great choice for sampling, especially in home or studio settings.

 My workhorse microphone was for many years the Rode NT1-A cardioid large diaphragm condenser (LDC).
 It’s very sturdy, affordable, extremely low self noise, and has a natural, fairly flat frequency response that sounds acceptable to good on just about everything.
 Virtually all of VSCO 2 was recorded on these mics, and for the price they are hard to beat.